-On the Issues: Criminal Justice Reform
+On the Issues: Justice Reform

 Qasim Rashid believes that criminal justice should be built on rehabilitation, not revenge.
 He has invested much of his career as a lawyer towards this goal.